dotnet/roslyn/docs/features/DefaultInterfaceImplementation.md

 - Supplying an implementation along with declaration of a property or an indexer and recognizing that implementation as default implementation for them when a type implements the interface.

+- Supplying an implementation along with declaration of an event and recognizing that implementation as default implementation for the event when a type implements the interface.

 **Open issues and work items** are tracked in https://github.com/dotnet/roslyn/issues/17952.